 Age and Length Composition of Columbia Basin Chinook and Sockeye Salmon and Steelhead at Bonneville Dam in 2012

 Nowinski, J., D. Kelsey, J. Whiteaker, and J.K.
 Fryer.
 2013.
-Age and length composition of Columbia Basin Chinook and sockeye salmon and steelhead at Bonneville Dam in 2012.
+Age and length composition of Columbia Basin Chinook and Sockeye Salmon and steelhead at Bonneville Dam in 2012.
 Columbia River Inter-Tribal Fish Commission Technical Report 13-03.
-Portland, Oregon.
+Portland, OR.
 44p.